Kemi Badenoch: Israel's expulsion of Labour MPs

 In early April 2025, Badenoch was the subject of cross-party condemnation when she defended Israel's decision to refuse entry and then deport Labour MP's Yuan Yang and Abtisam Mohamed, who were traveling as part of a charity delegation consisting of Medical Aid for Palestinians and the Council for Arab-British Understanding.
-In response to Badenoch's comments on Sky News that she respected every countries' right to control its borders, the UK Foreign Secretary David Lammy released a statement saying it was "disgraceful you are cheerleading another country for detaining and deporting two British MPs".
+In response to Badenoch's comments on Sky News that she respected every country's right to control its borders, the UK Foreign Secretary David Lammy released a statement saying it was "disgraceful you are cheerleading another country for detaining and deporting two British MPs".
 A few days later, after Badenoch criticised the government of China for not allowing Liberal Democrat MP Wera Hobhouse to enter Hong Kong, she claimed "the two situations are different" when challenged by reporters about her two contrasting responses to the similar diplomatic incidents.

 2025 local elections

 Under Badenoch's leadership, in the May 2025 local elections the Conservatives lost about two-thirds of the council seats held.
 All 16 councils where the Conservatives had a majority were lost to Reform UK or the Liberal Democrats, or no party had a majority.
 Badenoch apologised to all unseated councillors, describing the result as "a bloodbath".
 In the 2025 Runcorn and Helsby by-election for a seat in Parliament, held on the same day, the Conservative Party won 7% of the vote, coming third behind Reform and Labour on 39% each.